wp-plugins/all-in-one-event-calendar/readme.txt

 Tags: calendar, event, events, ics, ics calendar, ical-feed, ics feed, wordpress ics importer, wordpress ical importer, upcoming events, todo, notes, journal, freebusy, availability, web calendar, web events, webcal, google calendar, ical, iCalendar, all-in-one, ai1ec, google calendar sync, ical sync, events sync, holiday calendar, calendar 2011, events 2011, widget, events widget, upcoming events widget, calendar widget, agenda widget
 Requires at least: 3.1.3
 Tested up to: 3.2.1
-Stable tag: 1.1.2
+Stable tag: 1.1.3

 An event calendar system with month and agenda views, upcoming events widget, color-coded categories, recurrence, and import/export of .ics feeds.

 == Description ==

-The [All-in-One Event Calendar Plugin](http://theseednetwork.com/software/all-in-one-event-calendar-wordpress/), from [The Seed Network](http:/theseednetwork.com), is a new way to list your events in WordPress and easily share them with the rest of the world.
+Welcome to the [All-in-One Event Calendar Plugin](http://theseednetwork.com/software/all-in-one-event-calendar-wordpress/), from [The Seed Studio](http://theseednetwork.com), a [web development](http://theseednetwork.com) company.
+The All-in-One Event Calendar is a new way to list your events in WordPress and easily share them with the rest of the world.

 Our new calendar system combines a clean visual design, solid architectural patterns and rigorous testing with a powerful set of features to create the most advanced calendar system available for WordPress and one of the most powerful website calendar systems in the world.
 Best of all: it’s completely free.